vistle/vistle/docs/source/dev/implementation/implementation-basics.md

 #endif // MYMODULE_H
 ```

 To create a new Vistle module, create a class which inherits from the `vistle::Module` class.
-The name of that class is the module's name and will also be displayed in the GUI later on.
+The name of that class should match the module's name, so that is can be easily discovered.
+However, the name that is visible in the GUI later on, is determined by the `CMakeLists.txt` scripts(see below).
 The input and output ports as well as the parameters of the module are defined in the class's constructor.
 The computations done by the module are defined in the `compute` method.
 This method is called whenever the Vistle pipeline is executed or you double-click on the module.

 ### The Main Function